 In this course you will learn the process of computer model making and animation using the same professional level software used by today's film and gaming industries.
-With a solid understanding of these basic elements, you will have the opportunity to create your own short animated movie by the end of the semester.
-Students will also have the opportunity to experiment with character animation.
+With a solid understanding of these basic elements,

 This course is an excellent opportunity for students interested in careers in engineering, architecture, and the sciences by learning to work in a 3D computer environment using the very latest software.